DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

 *Output schema unknown*

 ### ComputeNode_UpdateUser
-This operation replaces of all the updateable properties of the account.
+This operation replaces of all the updatable properties of the account.
 For example, if the expiryTime element is not specified, the current value is replaced with the default value, not left unmodified.
 You can update a user account on a node only when it is in the idle or running state.

 ```js